Sudhanshurastogi10/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-A movie recommendation system using numpy, pandas, sklearn and difflib.
+A movie recommendation system using Python libraries: numpy, pandas, sklearn and difflib.